CFDHubUserGuide/UserGuide/Software.rst

     Connection URL: cs://node-m-12:23332
     Accepting connection(s): node-m-12:23332

-Afterward, start a specific SSH tunnel on a local terminal.
+Afterwards, start a specific SSH tunnel on a local terminal.
 Enter the command printed by ``LaunchPVserver``.
 In this case, that would be:

 ``ssh -L 11111:node-m-12:23332 username@131.175.56.199``

 You can do this in your command prompt or in mobaXterm.
 **BEWARE: The terminal must remain active while using ParaView.**

 Now, open your ParaView client, access the Server Configuration Menu, and connect to the server.
 Once connected, ``pvserver`` will print ``Client connected...`` You can now access data on CFDhub by opening files directly from your client, as the SSH tunnel allows direct browsing.
 To close the session, simply close Paraview.

 **BEWARE: Closing the terminal in which you ran ``LaunchPVserver`` will also close the session.**

 Best Practices